guillaumecherel/TutorialEAForModelling/README-en.md

 *Article: Reuillon R., Schmitt C., De Aldama R., Mouret J.-B., 2015, "A New Method to Evaluate Simulation Models: The Calibration Profile (CP) Algorithm", JASSS : Journal of Artificial Societies and Social Simulation, Vol. 18, Issue 1, <http://jasss.soc.surrey.ac.uk/18/1/12.html>*

-The method we now present aims at understanding better how the model works in focusing on the impact of the different parameters of the model.
-In our Anthills example, we previously calibrated the model to enforce it to reproduce fake experimental measurements.
+The method we now present focuses on the impact of the different parameters in order to better understand how they contribute to the model overall.
+In our Anthills example, we calibrated the model to reproduce a set of notional experimental measurements.
 We would like to know whether the model can reproduce this pattern for other parameter values.
-It is possible for instance, that a parameter is crucial and yet the model cannot reproduce the experimental measurements for a different value other than the one found with the calibration.
-It is also possible, on the contrary, that another parameter is not essential at all, that is, the model can reproduce the experimental measurements whatever its value.
-To establish the relevancy of our model parameter, we will set the parameters profiles for the model and for the targeted pattern, as
+It may be that the model cannot reproduce the experimental measurements if a crucial parameter is set to a value other than the one found by the calibration process.
+On the other hand, another parameter may prove not to be essential at all; that is, the model may be able to reproduce the experimental measurements whatever its value.
+To establish the relevancy of our model parameters, we will investigate the parameters' profiles for the model and for the targeted pattern.
-follows:

 We first establish the profile of the evaporation parameter.
-Here is the method:
-We would like to know whether the model can reproduce the targeted pattern for different evaporation rates.
-We divide the parameter interval into `nX` intervals of the same size, and we apply a genetic algorithm to search values for other parameters (the ants model only takes 2 parameters, so that the dispersal parameter is the only one to be varied), which, as previously for the calibration, minimise the distance between the measurements produced by the model and the ones observed experimentally.
+Specifically, we would like to know whether the model can reproduce the targeted pattern with different evaporation rates.
+We divide the parameter interval into `nX` intervals of the same size, and we apply a genetic algorithm to search for values for other the parameters (the ants model only takes 2 parameters, so that the dispersal parameter is the only one to be varied), which, as was done previously in the calibration, minimise the distance between the measurements produced by the model and the ones observed experimentally.
 In the calibration case, we kept the best individuals of the population whatever their parameter values.
-This time, we still keep the best individuals but we now guarantee to keep at least one for each interval division of the profiled parameter, that is the evaporation parameter.
-Then, we do the same operation with the dispersal parameter.
+This time, we still keep the best individuals, but we keep at least one individual for each interval division of the profiled parameter (in this case, the evaporation parameter).
+Then, we repeat the process with the dispersal parameter.

 To set a profile for a given parameter in OpenMOLE, the GenomeProfile evolutionary method is used: